 ~ Kathleen Dean Moore, Educator and Author

-Peregrine Literary Series showcases writers, artists and musicians whose work expresses the spirit and heritage of the Pacific Northwest.
+The Peregrine Literary Series at the Holy Names Heritage Center in Lake Oswego showcases writers, artists and musicians whose work expresses the spirit and heritage of the Pacific Northwest.
+The event is hosted by Marylhurst University professor Joan Maiers.

-Hosted by Joan Maiers, this event is FREE and open to the public.
-Canned goods will be collected for a local Food Bank.
-Abundant and accessible parking.
+The event is FREE and open to the public.
+Canned goods will be collected for a local food bank.
+Abundant and accessible parking is available.

 Venue: Holy Names Heritage Center